marrold/aws-instant-website/README.md

 - **mime_type_overrides**: A map of file extensions and their mime-types, to override those set by the module.

+## Caveats

+- **Deleting Lambda@Edge functions and replicas**: When you destroy the resources you might get a warning that the lambda function couldn't be deleted.
+This is because it can't be deleted until the replicas are destroyed on the AWS side.
+You may need to re-run the destory task a few hours later [AWS Docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-delete-replicas.html)
 ## Acknowledgements

 - cf_index_rewrite: [Ronnie Eichler](https://aws.amazon.com/blogs/compute/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-lambdaedge/)